SAP/performance-regression-data-set/hana/large_2022/metadata/README.md

     ('sum of scan time from all processes', 4566) ('cpu utilization', 2496)

 ## matrix (unit x category) with frequency

-Pivot by columns (unit,category) in metadata.csv
+Pivot by columns (unit,category) in metadata.csv.
-or look at matrix csv files that have values:
+Or look at matrix csv files that have values:

 - single: count each series as 1
-- len: count the len of each series
+- len: count the length of each series